Which sporting events have been affected following the death of the Queen?

 Racing at Southwell and Chelmsford on Thursday evening was abandoned.
 The BHA also announced the meetings scheduled for Friday – including the third day of the St Leger meeting at Doncaster – were cancelled.

-Both the Great North Run and Parkrun events will continue this weekend as scheduled.
-Organisers cancelled the Great North Run’s 5k sister event on Friday but Sunday’s half marathon will go ahead.
+Both the Great North Run and Parkrun events continued this weekend as scheduled.
+Organisers cancelled the Great North Run’s 5k sister event on Friday but Sunday’s half marathon went ahead.

 Friday’s Tour of Britain stage was promptly cancelled and later on Thursday evening the rest of the tour, which was set to finish on the Isle of Wight on Sunday, was called off entirely.

-The women’s world middleweight title fight between Savannah Marshall and Claressa Shields has been postponed after the British Boxing Board of Control cancelled all the weekend’s bouts as a mark of respect.
+The women’s world middleweight title fight between Savannah Marshall and Claressa Shields was postponed after the British Boxing Board of Control cancelled all the weekend’s bouts as a mark of respect.

 Next week’s Davis Cup Finals tennis tournament in Glasgow will go ahead, the Lawn Tennis Association has confirmed.